j3soon/omni-3dgs-extension/README.md

   - [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
   - Omniverse Isaac Sim (through NGC Container)

+> Other setup options provided by the community:
+>
+> **Non-Docker Setup**.
+For reproducibility, we only provide instructions on running both the renderer and the viewer inside docker containers.
+However, if you insist not using docker and are comfortable with resolving the dependencies by yourself, it is possible to run the renderer on the host (see [Issue #4](https://github.com/j3soon/omni-3dgs-extension/issues/4)), and the Isaac Sim viewer can also be run on the host (see [Issue #3](https://github.com/j3soon/omni-3dgs-extension/issues/3)).
+>
+> **Windows Support**.
+We only provide instructions for running on Ubuntu for simplicity.
+Nevertheless, if you really want to run it on Windows, you can use [Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/) with the [WSL 2 backend](https://docs.docker.com/desktop/features/wsl/) to run the renderer backend.
+The viewer can be run on the Windows host.
+Some code changes to make zmq use tcp instead of ipc are required.
+>
+> **Without Isaac Sim**.
+Since Isaac Sim is basically Omniverse Kit with many extra features, we recommend using Isaac Sim directly for simplicity.
+However, we do provide instructions for running the viewer directly in Omniverse Kit through the [`kit-app-template`](https://github.com/NVIDIA-Omniverse/kit-app-template).
+See [omni-3dgs-streaming](https://github.com/j3soon/omni-3dgs-streaming) for further information.

 ## Demo

 > TODO: Add more demo videos here.